EU/EEA/Swiss Students and Immigration

 - EU/EEA/Swiss Students and Immigration

-- Incorrect, lost or stolen documents (BRP/visa/passport)
+- Incorrect, lost or stolen documents (visa/passport)

 - UK Hong Kong BNO route visa